-Criterion (new) Guidance 3.2 (Continuacied) The unit of certification should have a system to improve practices in line with new information and techniques, and a mechanism for disseminating this information throughout the workforce.
-For smallholders, there should be systematic guidance and training for continuous improvement We recommend considering the following publications by Cenipalma: Best practices on corporate management 3.3 Mechanisms to check implementation could include documentation of management systems and internal control procedures (see Criterion 2.1).
-SOP and documentation for mills should include relevant supply chain reqirements (see SCCS section under Principle 3).
-The unit certificacon, while working with third party suppliers of FFB on traceability and legality, should use the opportunity to distribute suitable information on BMPs.
+Criterion (new) Guidance 3.3 Mechanisms to check implementation could include documentation of management systems and internal control procedure (see Criterion 2.1). • SOP and documentation for mills should include relevant supply chain reqirements (see SCCS section under Principle 3).
+The unit certificacon, while working with third party suppliers of FFB on traceability and legality, should use the opportunity to • distribute suitable information on BMPs.
 For 3.3.1, the BSP mentioned in this indicator refer to those documented in the SOP.
 We recommend applying the Standard Operating Procedures Manual for the implementation of the Best Sustainable Practices.
 Cenipalma November of 2018.
-We recommend considering the following publications by Cenipalma and Fedepalma: Field book for recording and controlling works in the cultivation of oil palm.
+The following publications by Cenipalma and Fedepalma are referenced for consideration: • Field book for recording and controlling works in the cultivation of oil palm.
 2016 MADR, Fedepalma.